-Generation's, ComEd's and PECO's short and long-term commitments relating to the sale to and purchase from unaffiliated utilities and others of energy, capacity and transmission rights as of June 30, 2009 did not change significantly from December 31, 2008, except for the following:
+Generation's, ComEd's and PECO's short and long-term commitments relating to the sale to and purchase of energy, capacity and transmission rights as of September 30, 2009 changed from December 31, 2008 as follows:

-- Generation's total commitments for future sales of energy to unaffiliated third-party utilities and others increased by approximately \$535 million during the six months ended June 30, 2009, reflecting increases of approximately \$503 million, \$594 million, \$277 million, \$26 million and \$5 million related to 2010, 2011, 2012, 2013 and 2014 and beyond sales commitments, respectively, offset by the fulfillment of approximately \$870 million of 2009 commitments during the six months ended June 30, 2009.
+- Generation's total commitments for future sales of energy to unaffiliated third-party utilities and others increased by approximately \$205 million during the nine months ended September 30, 2009, reflecting increases of approximately \$599 million, \$748 million, \$343 million, \$88 million and \$5 million related to 2010, 2011, 2012, 2013 and 2014 and beyond sales commitments, respectively, offset by the fulfillment of approximately \$1,578 million of 2009 commitments during the nine months ended September 30, 2009.
 The increases were primarily due to increased overall hedging activity in the normal course of business.
-See Note 8 Derivative Financial Instruments for additional information regarding Generation's hedging program. - In May 2009, ComEd entered into procurement contracts to enable ComEd to meet a portion of its customers' electricity requirements for the period from June 2009 to May 2011.
-These contracts resulted in an increase in ComEd's energy commitments of \$252 million for the remainder of 2009, \$269 million for 2010 and \$31 million for 2011.
-See Note 3 Regulatory Issues for further information.
+See Note 8 Derivative Financial Instruments for additional information regarding Generation's hedging program. - Pursuant to a PPA with Public Service Company of Oklahoma, a subsidiary of American Electric Power, dated as of April 17, 2009, Generation agreed to sell its rights to up to 520 megawatts (MW), or approximately two-thirds, of the capacity, energy and ancillary services supplied under its existing long-term contract with Green Country Energy, LLC.
+The delivery of power under the PPA is to commence June 1, 2012 and run through February 28, 2022.
+An Order approving the PPA was entered by the Oklahoma Corporation Commission on September 11, 2009.
+The Order became final in October 2009. - In May 2009, ComEd entered into procurement contracts to enable ComEd to meet a portion of its customers' electricity requirements for the period from June 2009 to May 2011.
+These contracts resulted in an increase in ComEd's energy commitments of \$88 million for the remainder of 2009, \$269 million for 2010 and \$31 million for 2011.
+See Note 3 Regulatory Issues for further information. - In May 2009, ComEd entered into contracts for the procurement of RECs totaling approximately \$31 million.
+Through September 30, 2009, \$18 million had been purchased, with \$13 million to be purchased by May 31, 2010.
+See Note 3 Regulatory Issues for additional information.